 One Page at a Time

-So, who is Pat Carr, and why do writers need to read her?
-Simply stated, because Pat Carr stands tall among the top three writing teachers I have ever had.
+So, who is Pat Carr, and why do writers need to read her? stated, because Pat Carr stands tall among the top three writing teachers I have ever had.
 Why?
 Because Pat Carr knows how to write real stories that resonate without getting into people’s heads, trying to psychoanalyze characters, or putting in even one unnecessary word.
 Her writing is tight, to the point, and makes a point, each time, every time.

 Here’s my Pat Carr story: While I made a good living as a speaker and syndicated columnist, published internationally, I had not one book to my name.
 Because I lived in Saratoga Springs, New York, I attended The International Women’s Writing Guild’s annual Remember the Magic week-long writing conference for years at Skidmore College.